THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 Do I Need Vaccines for Thailand?

-There’s a good chance you’ve already have the necessary and most important vaccinations such as polio, measles, mumps and influenza.
+There’s a good chance you’ve already had the necessary and most important vaccinations, such as polio, measles, mumps, and influenza.

-If you are planning to head into heavily forested areas applying mosquito repellent with long shirt and pant is good advice.
+If you are planning to head into heavily forested areas, applying mosquito repellent with long sleeves and pants is good advice.

 HOSPITALS AND MEDICAL CARE QUALITY

-Every major city in Thailand has least one hospital with international standards.
+Every major city in Thailand has at least one hospital with international standards.
 The capital city of Bangkok has the most.
-Though the country has a total of 69 medical hospitals, clinics, dental and cosmetic verified by Joint Commission International for quality standards.
+Though the country has a total of 69 medical hospitals, clinics, dental, and cosmetic facilities verified by Joint Commission International for quality standards.

-Cost of medical care in Thailand is very affordable.
-Prescription medicine are very affordable as well.
-Most, even antibiotics can be purchased over the counter by licensed Thai pharmacies at reasonable prices as also.
+The cost of medical care in Thailand is very affordable.
+Prescription medicines are very affordable as well.
+Most, even antibiotics, can be purchased over the counter by licensed Thai pharmacies at reasonable prices as also.

 TRAVELING WITH KIDS